 I hope that you enjoyed this little “how-to” … if I can say that.
 Hopefully you like this ESX Virtualization website and want to subscribe by RSS.
 If you don’t know what is RSS, just read my page – What Is RSS.
 You’ll see that you can save your daily time by using RSS to read your favorite websites and blogs.

 You might also be interested on how to run vSphere lab in completely virtual environment, in like “Inception style” on regullar PC, by using VMware Workstation 8.
-I wrote a Free E-book recently, which will show you the exact steps to accomplish and configure VMware Workstation and Install VMware vSphere 5 inside – as a VMs.
+I wrote a Free E-book recently, which will show you the exact steps to accomplish and configure VMware Workstation and Install VMware ESXi hypervisor – as a VMs.
 Note that I used 60 Gigs SSD in my setup to get some speed out of it.